allanfreitas/The-Minty-Developer/README.md

 After that you will be asked for your root password.
 Just enter you root password.

-You will be asked to accept the ORACEL Java licence.
-In many cases the ORACEL Java compiler is depended on over OpenJDK.
+You will be asked to accept the ORACLE Java licence.
+In many cases the ORACLE Java compiler is depended on over OpenJDK.
 Like for users of Aptana Studio.
 Just accept.

 You will be asked to accept the Microsoft font licence since many important Microsoft fonts will be installed.
 Just accept.